 Gonzales sat on the budget conference committee.
 The committee reached a consensus that would defer $2 billion from a voter-approved Texas Department of Transportation appropriation.

 R-Cedar Park • Elected: 2012

-News and notes from the Capitol
+News and notes from the capitol

-Community Impact Newspaper and The Texas Tribune have established a partnership to share essential updates from the 85th legislative session.
+Community Impact Newspaper and The Texas Tribune have established a partnership to share essential updates during the 85th legislative session.
 The Texas Tribune is the only member-supported, digitally focused, nonpartisan news organization that informs and engages with Texans about public policy, politics, government and statewide issues.

 On May 27, both chambers of the Texas Legislature approved a $217 billion, two-year budget that would boost funding for the state's beleaguered child welfare agency, increase the number of state troopers on the Texas-Mexico border and avoid serious reforms to the state's much-criticized school finance system.
 The budget now goes to Gov. Greg Abbott’s desk.

 On May 28, the House and Senate approved a compromise version of House Bill 22, which would tweak a plan for grading public schools and districts on an A-F scale.
 The measure now goes to the governor.
 On May 25, Abbott signed Senate Bill 7 into law.
 The legislation requires principals and superintendents to report cases of teachers having inappropriate relationships with students or face a state jail felony or a fine of up to $10,000.
 The House on May 22 backed a Senate bill extending a program that lets high school students who fail a couple of required exams take an alternative route to graduation.